Cathedral of Saint Patrick (Charlotte, North Carolina): Cathedral of Saint Patrick

 In 2012, another renovation relocated the tabernacle, the cathedra and the ambo, The parish removed the marble benches and the carved marble decoration along the center of the back sanctuary wall.
-They also restored the cover on the baptismal font.
+They also restored the cover on the baptismal font.The parish created a new main entrance with two staircases in 2013.
+A Celtic cross was installed on the railing.
+A Marian grotto was constructed on the cathedral grounds in 2014.

-The parish in 2013 created a new main entrance with two staircases.
-A Celtic cross is installed on the railing.
-A Marian prayer grotto was constructed on the cathedral grounds in 2014.
+In April 2024, the diocese announced plans to build a new cathedral to replace Saint Patrick due to its low seating capacity.
+Five months later, the diocese was forced to close the cathedral for several months to repair leaks in the copper roof and address water damage to the plaster walls in the building.
+They also used the shutdown to add gold leaf to the stations of the cross and the arches.

-In 2024, the diocese announced plans to build a new cathedral to replace St. Patrick.
+The diocese postponed its plans for a new cathedral in July 2025.
+They decided to instead raise money to assist parishes that had suffered hurricane damage.
+In addition, they learned that since the proposed site was outside the Charlotte city limits, it could not be designated as the see of Charlotte.